reiver/guide-org/role/supervisor/README.md

 ## 1-on-1 Meeting

-A **supervisor** will have a monthly 1-on-1 meeting with each of their supervisees.
+A **supervisor** must have a monthly 1-on-1 meeting with each of their supervisees.